Australian rules football in England: The British Australian Rules Football League: 1989–Present

-In 1989 the British Australian rules football League (BARFL) was formed.
+In 1989, the British Australian rules football League (BARFL) was formed by John Jelly, Andrew Zweck, Steve Poulsen and others.
 Serious competition began.
 A schools program was launched in 1991.
-One of the key people in the establishment of the competition was former professional Australian player Darren Ogier who helped introduce a rule that at least half of the club's players onfield must be non-Australian.
+One of the key people in the establishment of the competition was former professional Australian player Darren Ogier, who helped introduce a balancing rule whereby at least half of the club's on-field players must be non-Australian.
 As the competition became more popular, results were reported in Australia.
-From 1992, the AFL began contributing AUD $6,000 a year to the league, however withdrew its financial contributions in 1994, expressing a preference for grants to be spent on junior programs and school projects instead of the senior competition.
+From 1992, the AFL began contributing AUD $6,000 a year to the league; however, it withdrew its financial contributions in 1994, expressing a preference for grants to be spent on junior programs and school projects instead of the senior competition.
 Despite the lack of AFL support, local BARFL Grand Finals become a large event attracting attendances in the thousands, including a record crowd of 1,500 in 1999.

 In 2002 a national team represented Great Britain at the Australian Football International Cup for the first time, finishing the tournament in 6th place.
 2005 saw the British Bulldogs again compete in the International Cup, again finishing 6th overall.

 Following the 2005 International Cup, promising 22-year-old British Bulldog Luke Matias began playing with the Port Melbourne Football Club in the Victorian Football League.

 Also in 2005, the first Western Derby to be played outside of Australia, the West Coast Eagles v.
 Fremantle game was played as a pre-season test at The Oval in London, drawing a record crowd of 18,884.